 ULTIMATE How to for dying Easter eggs with food coloring

-Dying Easter eggs with food coloring is easy and makes bright beautiful eggs!
-No need to run to the store and buy an expensive egg dying kit!
-With a few ingredients, already in your cupboard, you have all you need for coloring Easter eggs!
+Dying Easter eggs with food coloring is easy and makes bright beautiful eggs.
+No need to run out and get an expensive store-bought egg-dying kit!
+With a few ingredients, most of them already in your kitchen, you probably have all you need for coloring Easter eggs.

-For more decorating ideas, check out this post on creative ways to decorate Easter eggs.
+For more decorating ideas beyond the dye, check out this post on creative ways to decorate Easter eggs.
 Don’t forget to EGG your neighbor.
 Your kids will love this activity!
 They might also like these free Easter coloring pages.

 Supplies for Dying Easter Eggs